-- p.
+o.
 The Orientation Committee The Orientation Committee consists of four members of the Office of Student Affairs, including the dean of new students, ex officio, who serves as the committee's chair; two other members of the faculty, appointed by the Committee of Six; the chief policy officer/general counsel (or his or her representative), ex officio; and four students (two students selected by the student government and two selected by the Office of Student Affairs).
 The faculty and student members of the committee normally serve two-year terms.
 The Orientation Committee acts in an advisory capacity to the Office of Student Affairs, which is charged with planning and administering orientation for new students and ongoing orientation programs.
 The committee approaches its work through broad consultation, drawing on the expertise of members of the Amherst College community.
-The role of the committee is to help develop and review the vision, policies, and programming of orientation, giving special attention to academic, social, and regulatory expectations for this experience (amended by vote of the faculty, May 2014). - q.
+The role of the committee is to help develop and review the vision, policies, and programming of orientation, giving special attention to academic, social, and regulatory expectations for this experience (amended by vote of the faculty, May 2014).

+p.
 The Committee on Education and Athletics This committee is composed of the chair of the Department of Physical Education, two representatives selected by the Department of Physical Education, three members of the faculty chosen by the Committee of Six, two students (one man and one woman) elected by their peers from a slate consisting of the Student-Athlete Advisory Committee, and a third appointed by the Association of Amherst Students (voted by the faculty, May 2007); and the chief student affairs officer or his or her designee, ex officio.
 A member of the faculty chairs the committee.
 The president and the dean of the faculty may meet with the committee.
-The purpose of this committee is to advise the college on the role and place of athletics in the educational enterprise of the college (voted by the faculty, 2004). - r.
+The purpose of this committee is to advise the college on the role and place of athletics in the educational enterprise of the college (voted by the faculty, 2004).

+q.
 Committee on Priorities and Resources (voted by the faculty, May 2010).
 The Committee on Priorities and Resources (CPR) is a committee of faculty, students, and staff (with a faculty member as chair), with officers of the administration (the president, the dean of the faculty, the chief financial and administrative officer and the director of budget and analysis, and the chief human resources officer) present ex officio (amended by vote of the faculty, May 2014).
-The four faculty members, at least one each from the humanities, the social sciences, and the natural sciences, normally serve for a term of three years, and their terms of office are generally staggered so that each year no more than two new members of the committee and the chair are nominated by the Committee of Six and elected by the faculty.
+The four faculty members, at least one each from the humanities, the social sciences, and the natural sciences, normally serve for a term of three years, and their terms of office are generally staggered so that each year no more than two new members of the faculty.
 To assure continuity of membership on the CPR, the Committee of Six will endeavor to nominate members of the faculty whose service on the committee will not be interrupted for two or three years.
+The minutes of the CPR's meetings are circulated to the faculty and staff of the college.
+There is a general expectation of confidentiality in regard to the minutes.
+The minutes should not be shared with anyone who is not officially entitled to receive them.